Loading...

 Physical Activity

-Engage in light physical activity, like a short walk, after eating to help your body use glucose more effectively and reduce spikes.
+Engage in light physical activity, such as a walk, after your meal to help your body use glucose more efficiently.

 Mindful Eating